 E. Martin Davidoff & Associates was founded by Marty Davidoff on December 1, 1981 as a one-person firm providing tax planning services.
 Our clientele grew quickly, due to Marty’s knowledge and reputation, as well as ever-changing and confusing tax laws.
 Our staff and our range of services dramatically expanded to meet the needs of our growing clientele.
 We are currently a fully-staffed firm devoted to personal service for every client.
 You will always hear a human voice when you call during business hours, and all staff members have their own e-mail addresses so you can contact them at any time.
 Click on one of the names below to get their email address and a write up about that person.

-Marty is a Past President (2008-09) of the American Association of Attorney-Certified Public Accountants.
-Using his extensive knowledge base as the impetus, he founded and chairs the group's IRS Tax Liaison Committee which enables him to work side-by-side with high level officials at the IRS and other tax agencies, as well as state and federal lawmakers.
-Marty authors a regular column in CPA Magazine on IRS representation, and he has been distinguished as one of the nation's "Top 100 Most Influential People in Accounting" by Accounting Today in each of the past seven years, as well as one of the "Top 50 IRS Representation Practitioners" by CPA Magazine in their April/May 2008 edition and one of the "Top 40 Tax Advisors to Know During a Recession" by CPA Magazine in their April/May 2009 edition.
+Marty established the firm on December 1, 1981 with a vision of providing the highest level of tax expertise in a warm, friendly environment.
+Today, the firm specializes in taxation and tax controversy work.
+Marty is a Past President (2008-2009) of the American Academy of Attorney-Certified Public Accountants.
+Using his extensive knowledge base as the impetus, he founded and chairs the group's IRS Tax Liaison Committee, which enables him to work side-by-side with high level officials at the IRS and other tax agencies, as well as with state and federal lawmakers.
+Marty has written over 30 articles on IRS representation in CPA Magazine.
+He has also been distinguished as one of the nation's "Top 100 Most Influential People in Accounting" by Accounting Today in each of the years 2004 through 2010, as one of the "Top 50 IRS Representation Practitioners" by CPA Magazine in their April/May 2008 edition, and as one of the "Top 40 Tax Advisors to Know During a Recession" by CPA Magazine in their April/May 2009 edition.

 Marty is a staunch advocate for small businesses.
 He represented their best interests at two White House Conferences on Small Business, authored New Jersey's S Corporation legislation and frequently testifies on small business issues.
-The U.S. Small Business Administration named him the regional Accountant Advocate of the Year in 1997.
-As a nationally recognized tax expert, he speaks at seminars across the country, educating other tax professionals about IRS procedures and policies, tax law changes, and various tax planning strategies.
+The U.S. Small Business Administration named him the Regional Accountant Advocate of the Year in 1997.
+As a nationally recognized tax expert, he speaks at seminars across the country educating other tax professionals about IRS procedures and policies, tax law changes, and various tax planning strategies./

-Robbin graduated summa cum laude from Kean University in 1992, where she served as the Vice President of Phi Kappa Phi, Treasurer of the Campus Day Care Facility, and provided individual and group tutoring for the Tutoring and Learning Support Services Center.
+Robbin graduated summa cum laude from Kean University in 1992, where she served as the Vice President of Phi Kappa Phi National Honor Society, Treasurer of the Campus Day Care Facility, and provided individual and group tutoring for the Tutoring and Learning Support Services Center.
 She also studied nursing from 1981 through 1985.

 Dana continues her function as comptroller and assists our Director of Marketing and Operations.
 Dana joined Marty's firm in 1993 and has been a willing participant whenever and wherever needed.
 During her time here she has seen the firm grow significantly in size and personnel.
 Dana and her husband, Al, live in Ohio where, through the magic of technology, she has been able to work remotely.
 In Ohio she happily spends time with her son, Chris, and grandaughter, Ashley.